akaigoro/df4j/df4j-core/README.md

 What are Actors compared to Asycnchronous Procedures?
 ----------------------------------------------------
 `Actors` here are both [Hewitt's actors](https://en.wikipedia.org/wiki/Actor_model) (e.g. [Akka](https://akka.io/))
-with single predifined input parameter, and dataflow actors whith atbitry number of parameters.
+with single predifined input parameter, and dataflow actors whith arbitrary number of parameters.
 In short, actors are repeatable asynchronous procedures.
 After processing first set of arguments, they purge them out of parameters and wait until next set of arguments is ready.
 So the main difference is parameters which can keep a sequence of values.
 The node classes differ only that after calling the action procedure,